Best Studio Monitors 2018 Home Studio Recording – Buyer’s Guide and Reviews

 When it comes to amplifiers, the entire HS series employs an amplifier unit that matches well with the transducers used in every one of the series’ models.

-Better still, these monitors’ bi-amp design uses a specific amp each for both the woofer and the tweeter, meaning you’ll hear a high-quality flat response across the entire audio spectrum.
+Better still, these outstanding studio monitors’ bi-amp design uses a specific amp each for both the woofer and the tweeter, meaning you’ll hear a high-quality flat response across the entire audio spectrum.

 As for cabinets, the HS8’s design is specifically meant to dampen excess resonance and boost the precision of your sound.